 “We will be building on the work already done by Vision Norfolk to ensure all residents receive outstanding care.”

 Black Swan has been involved in the care sector since 1991, purchasing its first care home in 1994.
 It currently runs 20 care homes across Norfolk, Cambridgeshire, Essex and Lincolnshire – all of which hold a ‘Good’ or ‘Outstanding’ CQC rating.

 Get to know our services a little better by taking a look around our virtual bedroom tour below.

 Each of our bedrooms across the group aims to provide a relaxing, calm and friendly environment for our residents to call home.

 We encourage all of our residents to personalise and decorate their living space to their personal likes and interests.

 Bedroom size and décor may vary depending on service.
 Please contact us directly if you would like to book a viewing at a particular service.

 Please use the form below to get in touch with us and someone will get back to you as soon as possible.

-Black Swan Care Group will be a Real Living Wage E ...
+Black Swan Care Group has today accredited as a Li ...